fusedio/fused-docs/docs/python-sdk/top-level-functions.md

 Executes a user-defined function (UDF) with various execution and input options.

-This function supports executing UDFs in different environments (realtime, batch, local), with different types of inputs (tile coordinates, geographical bounding boxes, etc.), and allows for both synchronous and asynchronous execution.
+This function supports executing UDFs in different environments (\`realtime\`, `batch`, and `local`), with different types of inputs (tile coordinates, geographical bounding boxes, etc.), and allows for both synchronous and asynchronous execution.
 It dynamically determines the execution path based on the provided parameters.

 **Arguments**:

 - `email_or_udf_or_token` - A string that can either be an email, a UDF token, or a direct reference to a UDF object.
-It can also be a UdfJobStepConfig object for detailed configuration, or None to specify UDF details in other parameters.
+It can also be a `UdfJobStepConfig` object for detailed configuration, or None to specify UDF details in other parameters.
 - `udf_name` - The name of the UDF to execute.
 - `udf` - A GeoPandasUdfV2 object for direct execution.
 - `job_step` - A UdfJobStepConfig object for detailed execution configuration.